 - What if I don't have many professional references?

-- If you're lacking professional references, consider including references from volunteer work, internships, or academic projects.
+- If you're lacking them, consider including references from volunteer work, internships, or academic projects.
 You can also ask mentors or individuals from professional organizations you're involved in.

 - Is it okay to include references from social media connections?